hiddenSymmetries/simsopt/docs/source/example_wireframe.rst

   from simsopt.solve import optimize_wireframe

 To construct a :obj:`~simsopt.geo.ToroidalWireframe` class instance, one must specify its geometry and resolution.
-The geometry is defined accourding to a toroidal surface, represented by an instance of :obj:`~simsopt.geo.SurfaceRZFourier`,  on which the wireframe's nodes are to be placed.
+The geometry is defined according to a toroidal surface, represented by an instance of :obj:`~simsopt.geo.SurfaceRZFourier`,  on which the wireframe's nodes are to be placed.
 In this example, the toroidal surface